wilsonmar/wilsonmar.github.io/_posts/2019-06-04-flood-the-internet.md

 The system under test (SUT) instantiates (using Docker):

-   1. The "the-internet" web app
+   1. The "the-internet" web app from a Docker image
    2. The monitoring process, which can be in another container or as another pod within the same container as the web app.

 Additionally, the GUI of two cloud services:

-   1. <a target="_blank" href="https://www.flood.io/">https://flood.io</a> run TypeScript to  emulate the browsers for multiple users, which imposes an artificial load.
+   1. <a target="_blank" href="https://www.flood.io/">https://flood.io</a> which runs TypeScript to  emulate the browsers for multiple users, which imposes an artificial load.
    2. A New Relic dashboard provides visualization (line graphs) of monitoring during runs over time and under various configurations.